-- Tomorrow night will the Family Celebration. - A time for you to share all the experiences you have had the last two weeks with your family. - One way we will do this is to share an activity we have done and allow your family to try the same activity. - Each group will share one activity. - Today we will vote on the activity we want to present to the families and tomorrow we will practice so that we are ready to present. - (Share activity options on SMART board.) - (Have student vote on which they want to do and then have them vote on a back-up activity in case another group chooses the same activity.)
+- Tomorrow night will the Family Celebration. - A time for you to share all the experiences you have had the last two weeks with your family. - One way we will do this is to share an activity we have done and allow your family to try the same activity. - Each group will share one activity.

+- Today we will vote on the activity we want to present to the families and tomorrow we will practice so that we are ready to present. - (Share Family Celebration Intro slide from PowerPoint.) - (Have student vote on which they want to do and then have them vote on a back-up activity in case another group chooses the same activity.)